 About

-Engraving glassware duly followed.
-This in turn led to my first commercial work, glassware and metal engraving for the customers of Worsley Hall Garden Centre – now The RHS Garden, Bridgewater.
+My first commercial work was glassware and metal engraving for the customers of Worsley Hall Garden Centre, now the RHS Garden Bridgewater.

-In 1978, I established the engraving business at Kendals, now House of Fraser.
+In 1978, I established my business at Kendals, now House of Fraser.
 And it was on a piece of silverware that I first professionally engraved someone’s handwriting.
-On the lid of a silver cigarette case, I engraved the words ‘Just in Case’ in my customer’s own hand, and since then the engraving of handwriting has become very popular.
+On the lid of a silver cigarette case, I engraved the words ‘Just in Case’ in my customer’s own hand.
+Since then, the engraving of handwriting has become very popular.
+Signature engraving too!

 Monograms in traditional script are probably my favourite discipline.
-Initial letters intertwined and tastefully positioned on a Champagne bottle or piece of jewellery for example are now a firm favourite with customers old and new.
+Initials – intertwined and tastefully positioned on a Champagne bottle or jewellery item, for example – are now a firm favourite with customers.

 For me, engraving is a way of life, and the reaction of a happy customer is beyond compare.